Shadovaine/LCLibrary/File_and_Directory_Management/File_and_Directory_Commands.md

 ### Examples

-### Create a new directory along with parent directories and output the detailed locations.
+### Create a new directory along with parent directories and output the detailed locations

 ```bash
 mkdir -pv /tmp/dragonnest
 ```

 ## Breakdown

 | Breakdown | Description |
 |-----------|-------------|
 | `mkdir` | Command to tell system to make a new directory. |